 “Management of a user entity is responsible for assessing and addressing risks faced by the user entity related to financial reporting, compliance with laws and regulations, and the efficiency and effectiveness of operations.
 When a user entity engages a service organization to perform key processes or functions, the entity exposes itself to additional risks related to the service organization’s system.
 Although management of a user entity can delegate tasks or functions to a service organization, the responsibility for the service provided to customers of the user entity cannot be delegated.
 Management of the user entity is usually held responsible by those charged with governance (for example, the board of directors); customers; shareholders; regulators; and other affected parties for establishing effective internal control over outsourced functions.”

-The SOC report that is provided to the service organization by an independent auditor is intended to provide the service organization’s customers and their auditors assurance on the internal controls over financial reporting over the outsourced services.
+The SOC report that is provided to the service organization by an independent auditor intends to provide the service organization’s customers and their auditors assurance on the internal controls over financial reporting over the outsourced services.

 There are three different standards for SOC reports that a vendor may offer:

-Additionally, each of the SOC reports can be produced as either a Type I (point-in-time) or Type II (period of time) report.
+Additionally, you can produce each of the SOC reports as either a Type I (point-in-time) or Type II (period of time) report.
 Type II reports are more valuable, since they validate the operating effectiveness of controls throughout the year.

 The SOC 1 report is more beneficial for evaluating the effects of the controls over financial reporting.
 If you’re more concerned with system security or availability rather than financial transaction processing, request a SOC 2 or SOC 3 report.
-These reports hold service organizations to a more rigorous standard in terms of security controls and are guaranteed to include testing of all relevant controls criteria because vendors can’t define their own control objectives.
+These reports hold service organizations to a more rigorous standard in terms of security controls.
+Additionally, they guarantee testing of all relevant controls criteria because vendors can’t define their own control objectives.

 Some organizations produce both a SOC 1 and a SOC 2 report depending on the types of services they offer to specific clients, so make sure you request the report that is most appropriate for your institution’s risks.